-Mental health at work and work-related stress
+Mental health conditions, work and the workplace

 Work-related stress and common mental health problems can often go together.
 This guide from the Health & Safety Executive gives an overview of both, shows how they relate, and has lots of advice for employees, employers and line managers.

-Common mental health problems (CMHPs) and work-related stress can exist independently.
+Common mental health problems and work-related stress can exist independently.
 People can have anxiety or depression without stress, and can experience work-related stress and its physical effects without anxiety or depression.
 However, they can be closely related: one can exacerbate the other, and many of the signs are similar.

 So, to be able to support ourselves and our employees, it’s important to understand the relationship between mental health and work-related stress.
 This guide gives a full overview of the subject, including: